tomekregulski/portfolio/README.md

 # Description

-For this assignment I created my own portfolio site that includes a clear title and functional navbar, a recent photo, brief bio, portfolio of my work with links to deployed apps, and contact info.
+For this assignment I created my portfolio site, which includes a clear title and functional navbar, a recent photo, brief bio, a section to display my work as it becomes available, and contact info.

 At the moment, the entire work section is filled with placeholders, as I do not have any completed apps at the moment.
 I will update this page as I progress through the course, adding new projects as they are completed.
+Additionally, I plan to regularly make updates to the styling as I gain a firmer understanding of CSS.

 This page has been deployed on Github as a work-in-progress, and can be viewed here: https://tomekregulski.github.io/portfolio/